Puss in Boots (2011 film): Plot

-Puss meets Andy "Jack" Beanstalk in prison.
-Jack reveals that Humpty stole the beans from him when they shared a cell years ago, and warns Puss that the Great Terror is the Golden Goose herself, a gigantic bird who will stop at nothing to rescue her baby.
-Puss realizes that luring the Great Terror was Humpty's intention all along, hoping to destroy the town in revenge for his imprisonment and flee with the gosling in the chaos.
+In prison, Puss meets Andy "Jack" Beanstalk, who reveals that Humpty stole the beans from him when they shared a cell years ago.
+Jack explains to Puss that the Great Terror is the Golden Goose's mother, a gigantic bird who will stop at nothing to rescue her baby.
+Puss realizes that luring the huge goose to destroy San Ricardo was Humpty's intention all along, as he held a grudge against the town for imprisoning him.

 Kitty frees Puss from prison and apologizes, revealing her feelings for him.
-He locates Humpty in time and convinces him to redeem himself by helping save the town from destruction.
-Using the gosling as bait, Puss and Humpty are able to lure the Golden Goose away from town.
-With Kitty's help, they also thwart Jack and Jill's attempt to steal the gosling during the chase.
-As they reach the outskirts of town, Humpty and the gosling are knocked off a collapsing bridge but manage to hang onto a rope that Puss grabs.
+He locates Humpty in time and convinces him to redeem himself by helping to save San Ricardo from destruction.
+Using the gosling as bait, Puss and Humpty are able to lure the Great Terror away from town; with Kitty's help, they also thwart Jack and Jill's attempts to steal the gosling during the chase.

+As the group reaches the outskirts of town, Humpty and the gosling are knocked off a collapsing bridge, but manage to hang onto a rope that Puss grabs.
 When it becomes evident that Puss cannot save them both, Humpty sacrifices himself by letting go.
-After a fatal impact, Puss discovers that Humpty was a large golden egg underneath his shell.
-The Golden Goose is reunited with her gosling, and she takes Humpty's golden egg remains back to the giant's castle.
+After a fatal impact, Puss discovers that Humpty has a large golden egg underneath his shell.
+The Great Terror is reunited with her gosling, and she takes Humpty's golden egg and returns to her home in the clouds.

 Despite being hailed a hero by the townspeople for saving San Ricardo, Puss is still a fugitive in the eyes of the militia.
-He reunites with Imelda, who expresses her pride and love for Puss before he flees with Kitty, who playfully steals his boots and runs off.
-In the epilogue, Jack and Jill are recovering from their injuries, Humpty's spirit is seen, in his normal form wearing a golden egg costume, dancing on the Great Terror’s back with her gosling, and Puss and Kitty share a kiss.
+He reunites with Imelda, who expresses her pride and love for Puss before he flees with Kitty, who playfully steals his boots.
+In the epilogue, Jack and Jill are recovering from their injuries, a restored Humpty is seen wearing a golden egg costume and dancing on the Great Terror's back with her gosling, and Puss and Kitty share a kiss.